impascoe/weatherwise-cli/submission/PROMPTING.md

 ## 7. AI Conversation Log Files

 - All significant AI conversations are saved in the `ai-conversations/` folder.
-- Each file documents the prompt, AI response, and resulting code changes or decisions.
+These include:
+  - `01-api-usage-data-handling.txt`: Covers API query parameters, JSON to Python dictionary conversion, and debugging API limitations.
+  - `02-env-input-handling.txt`: Details secure API key storage, user input with defaults, and debugging environment variable loading.
+  - `03-matplotlib-visualizations.txt`: Focuses on creating bar graphs, handling X-axis label overlaps, and advanced graph styling in Matplotlib.
+  - `04-readme-submission-updates.txt`: Logs the interactions related to updating documentation files like README.md, PROMPTING.md, and the reflection file.
+  - `05-integrating-ai-with-data-processing.txt`: Documents conversations about integrating AI for natural language processing of weather queries and dynamically generating responses.

 ---